Evanescence: 2009–2014: Evanescence and hiatus

 Evanescence took part in the Carnival of Madness Tour alongside Halestorm, Cavo, New Medicine, and Chevelle.
 The tour began on July 31, 2012, in Springfield, Illinois, and ran through September 2, 2012, ending in Buffalo.
 The Evanescence Tour resumed in October 2012 with stops in South America, Costa Rica, and Panama.
 The tour wrapped with a series of shows in England, ending on November 9, 2012, in London's Wembley Arena.
 Lee stated the band planned to take an extended break after the tour, saying, "At the end of any really long tour you need to get your head in order.
 I think at the end of the run we'll go on a break for a while and figure things out."

-In October 2013, Wind-up Records sold part of their catalog of artists, including Evanescence and their master recordings, to Bicycle Music Company.
+In October 2013, Wind-up Records sold their back catalog of artists, including Evanescence and their master recordings, to Bicycle Music Company.
 The combined company Concord Bicycle Music will market the catalog.
-On January 3, 2014, it was announced that Amy Lee had filed a lawsuit against former record label Wind-up Records, seeking $1.5 million in unpaid royalties owed to the band.
-In March 2014, via her Twitter account, Lee announced that she and Evanescence had been released from their record label and were independent artists.
+On January 3, 2014, it was announced that Lee had filed a lawsuit against Wind-up Records, seeking $1.5 million in unpaid royalties owed to the band.
+The lawsuit was settled and Lee said she had to sign a non-disclosure agreement that she could not say anything negative, "so that's the only way in any sense that I'm still bound".
+In March 2014, Lee announced via her Twitter account that she and Evanescence had been released from their record label contract and were independent artists.